Permission to Land

-Permission to Land is the debut studio album by the British glam rock band The Darkness, released on 7 July 2003 in the UK and 16 September 2003 in the US.
+Permission to Land is the debut studio album by the British glam rock band the Darkness, released on 7 July 2003 in the UK and 16 September 2003 in the US.
 The album topped the UK Albums Chart and reached number thirty-six on the American Billboard 200 chart.
 Five singles were released from Permission to Land: "Get Your Hands off My Woman", "Growing on Me", "I Believe in a Thing Called Love", "Christmas Time (Don't Let the Bells End)" (which only appears on the German Christmas edition), and "Love Is Only a Feeling".
 "I Believe in a Thing Called Love" was the most successful, reaching number two on the UK Singles Chart.

 History

 The band was renowned for their live shows from very early on, and such was the popularity of the band, they had a Carling Homecoming gig booked for the London Astoria before they had even signed a record deal.
-Joe Taylor, Aled Jones and Paul Scaife at The Tip Sheet, a weekly magazine and CD insert for UK music industry insiders, first heard about the band through a post on The Tip Sheet message board, and featured "Love is Only a Feeling" in January 2002.
+Joe Taylor, Aled Jones and Paul Scaife at The Tip Sheet, a weekly magazine and CD insert for UK music industry insiders, first heard about the band through a post on The Tip Sheet message board, and featured "Love Is Only a Feeling" in January 2002.
 Record of the Day featured the song again around the time of SXSW in March 2003.
 "Friday Night" was to be featured next, but they were told the band was saving it for an album.

-According to A&R man Nick Raphael in an interview with HitQuarters, there was no initial clamour to sign the band, "There couldn’t have been less of a buzz, and only two record labels showed any interest in them."
+According to A&R man Nick Raphael in an interview with HitQuarters, there was no initial clamour to sign the band: "There couldn't have been less of a buzz, and only two record labels showed any interest in them."
 He believes the reason for lack of interest was that "The business as a whole thought they were uncool.
-In fact, people were saying that they were a joke and that they weren’t real."
+In fact, people were saying that they were a joke and that they weren't real."
 As part of Sony Music UK, Raphael had attempted to sign them but the band instead opted to go with Atlantic Records.

 Permission to Land went straight up to number two on the UK Albums Chart upon its release on 7 July 2003, before going to number one and staying there for four weeks, eventually going on to sell over 1.4 million copies in the UK alone.

+In October 2023, a deluxe edition named "Permission to Land… Again" was released to celebrate the 20th anniversary of the album.
+This edition includes B-sides, unreleased demos, and live tracks.